Geotechnical, Geoenvironmental and Geosynthetics Engineering

 The Environmental Engineering Graduate Program is a multi-disciplinary program covering many environmental issues and the methodologies engineers can employ to prevent environmental degradation and improve environmental conditions.
 Students come from a variety of backgrounds including environmental science, environmental epidemiology, civil engineering, mechanical engineering, chemical engineering as well as environmental engineering.
 The graduate level courses available to Environmental Engineers can be tailored towards the student’s research interests and career objectives.
 Students follow one of the following specialization tracks: Environmental Treatment Processes, Human Risks, Water Resources, Environmental Modeling, and Air Quality.
 However the choice of courses available to students is not limited to those within the realms of Environmental Engineering, with many students taking classes from Architectural and Civil Engineering, Environmental Science, Mechanical Engineering, Engineering Management and Mathematics.

-Both PhD and full- and part-time MS programs are offered.
-Full-time MS students are required to write a thesis on an approved research topic.
+Both PhD and full and part-time MS programs are offered.
 Available facilities for graduate students include laboratory and field analytical equipment for air and water monitoring and laboratory space for in-situ analyses which can be adapted to suit the student’s individual needs.